DouglasUrner/GDP1/units/4/notes.md

 ### 21st Century Skills

 * __Goal Setting__
 Identify and pursure a personal (self-selected) goal for the project.
+Possibilities:
+  - Tasks taken on for the project.
+  - Grade improvement